imagicbell/imagicbell.github.io/_local/resume/2-com2ply.md

 logo: /assets/resume/com2ply.jpg
 ---

-wish to start a new game. but no opportunity in triniti interactive So I joined a group of game developing professionals, who had plenty of successful experience in creating RPG games.
-Our aim was to create an RPG game with cool battle effects.
-My duty is to lead the implementation of game logic, including avatar skills, AI, scores, etc.
-Unfortunately, we failed because of running out of money.
-战线太长 敏捷开发 投资者缺乏信心
+It was a bold decision to join *Com2Ply*, a startup just founded but consisted of several famous professionals in the game industry.
+Our initial aim was to develop a mobile ARPG game, making our gamers experience fantastic battle.
+My duty was implementing the gameplay, including avatar skills, AI, battle effects, score calculation, etc. It was a crucial and difficult task.
+However, I was guided by an expert in this specific field.
+From this collaboration, I had learned a lot from his rich experience.
+His desire to dive deep and the way of thinking outside the box also inspired me and influenced me ever since in my career.
+Thanks to this opportunity, I had grown fast.

+In the middle term, we created a very satisfying game, with which we gained a huge funding and support from a big game company.
+However, at last we failed to continue because of much interference from this big company and some uncontrollable issues.
+However, it was a valuable experience and had great influence in my career.